mkirkpatric2/keystroke-appUI/README.md

 ### Goals:
 - Initial analytics using python/R
 - Apache Spark integration for live analytics
-- Session based identification to simultaneous data aggregation for multiple users
+- Session based identification to allow simultaneous data aggregation for multiple users
 - Web hosting
 - Create a consumer to write events to persistent db